-- (a) the water storages and water use development that existed in that water year, - (b) the basic landholder rights and access licence share components that existed in that water year, - (c) the rules in this Plan or in the water sharing plan that this Plan replaces, that applied in that water year, - (d) the level of development for plantation forestry in that water year.
-Note.
+- (a) the water storages and water use development that existed in that water year, - (b) the basic landholder rights and access licence share components that existed in that water year, - (c) the current rules in this Plan, or in the water sharing plan that this Plan replaces, that applied in that water year, - (d) the level of development for plantation forestry in that water year- - Note. (e) if not included under subclause (b), the level of development for floodplain harvesting in conjunction with extractions under an access licence in the water source in that water year.

 It is intended that the Department's current conditions hydrological computer model will be updated each water year and used to calculate average annual extraction under this clause.